To obtain an overview of renewable energy in the Netherlands

 Administration operators and suppliers of renewable energy systems.

 All suppliers of renewable energy systems receive a questionnaire.
-Depending on the type of system a few dozen suppliers at the most are involved.
-Annually, about 200 companies receive a questionnaire.
+Depending on the type of system in most cases a few dozen suppliers at the most are involved; concerning solar energy several hundreds of suppliers are involved.

 Checking and correction methods

 If possible, independent sources of information are used for purposes of reference: e.g. environmental reports for the government.
 Furthermore questionnaires are judged on internal consistency by checking the conversion efficiencies and by comparing them with previous years.
 In the case of unexpected developments that influence aggregated results, the data supplier is asked for confirmation.
 At the aggregate level, RVO.nl and professional organisations are consulted, especially if large inaccuracies are suspected.

 Renewable energy statistics are based on complete administrative sources and census surveys of small populations.
 Non-response is corrected by imputation using information from preceding years or data on value added tax.